Skip to Content

 Homemade Jerk Marinade Recipe

-If you are a fan of bold flavor like me, then you will love Jamaican Jerk Marinade.
+If you are a fan of bold flavors like me, then you will love Jamaican Jerk Marinade.
 While there are store-bought jerk marinades, you can make your own at home without preservatives.

 The Perfect Jerk Marinade